Kolten Wong Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.74 team ERA that ranks second among all league pitching staffs.
+- The Twins have the second-ranked team ERA across all league pitching staffs (3.73).

-- Twins pitchers combine to surrender the fourth-fewest home runs in baseball (100 total, one per game).
+- Twins pitchers combine to give up 102 home runs (1.1 per game), the fifth-fewest in baseball.

-- In his last outing on Saturday against the Oakland Athletics, the righty went three innings, allowing three earned runs while surrendering four hits.
+- In his most recent appearance on Saturday against the Oakland Athletics, the righty went 5 2/3 innings, allowing seven earned runs while surrendering eight hits.

-- The 35-year-old has an ERA of 5.50, with 10.3 strikeouts per nine innings, in eight games this season.
-Opposing hitters have a .271 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.